-Our development and commercialization arrangements with AbbVie and Samsung Bioepis also represent collaborative arrangements as each party is an active participant and exposed to significant risks and rewards of the arrangements.
-These arrangements resulted from an exchange of a license and utilize the sales and usage based royalty exception.
-Therefore, revenues are recognized as the underlying sales occur.
+We have a number of significant collaborative and other third-party relationships for revenues, and for the development, regulatory approval, commercialization and marketing of certain of our products and product candidates.
 Where we are the principal on sales transactions with third parties, we recognize revenues, cost of sales and operating expenses on a gross basis in their respective lines in our condensed consolidated statements of income.
-Where we are not the principal on sales transactions with third parties, we record our share of the revenues, cost of sales and operating expenses on a net basis in collaborative and other relationships included in other revenues in our condensed consolidated statements of income.
+Where we are not the principal on sales transactions with third parties, we record our share of the revenues, cost of sales and operating expension and other relationships included in other revenues in our condensed consolidated statements of income.